Twitter grapples with fake Elon Musk accounts promoting bitcoin scams

 Bitcoin scammers pretending to be Tesla CEO Elon Musk on Twitter are at it again.

 On Monday, hijacked Twitter accounts for Farah menswear, a UK clothing brand, and the Australia office of IT consulting firm Capgemini tweeted on Monday they were giving away cryptocurrency.
-At first glance, the tweets might look like they're coming from Musk but the names of the account handles signaled they were scams.
+At first glance, the tweets looked as though they were coming from Musk but the names of the account handles signaled they were scams.

 Other businesses, including a book publisher and record label, have had their accounts taken over in the past.
 The attackers hijack a verified account, often with thousands of followers, and change the name and profile picture to impersonate Musk.
 They then ask users to send some of their own cryptocurrency to participate in the fake giveaway.